THIS IS THE U.K. HISTORIC ARMS RESOURCE CENTRE ............. FREE OF COOKIES, TRACKING & ADVERTISEMENTS

 This "de-luxe" rifle was built on the large-frame Martini action as originally utilised for the Martini-Henry rifle in .577/.450 calibre Many of these actions saw life in any number of configurations.
 In service rifles were converted to, Martini-Metford and Martini-Enfield rifles in .303-inch calibre, the arrival of the Long model of Lee rifle in the late 1890s, and the following Short Lee-Enfield rifle in 1903, saw large numbers of the obsolescent Martinis sold out of service.
 These were then sleeved to lesser calibres or even rebarrelled anew.

 The significant outshooting of British Forces by South Africans in the two Boer Wars at the turn of the Nineteenth Century, with their Mauser-armed sharpshooters in clothing more suited to guerilla type warfare, led to Lord Roberts and other leaders initiating the Nationwide setting up of rifle clubs to encourage "everyman" to learn to shoot with the rifle.
 (See: the Society of Miniature Rifle Clubs).
-This was achieved rather less forcefully than had been the case with the Mediaeval method of requiring every male subject to be a capable archer.
+This was achieved rather less forcefully than had been the case with the Medieval method of requiring every male subject to be a capable archer.

 Rifles for civilian use had always been relatively expensive, as was full-bore ammunition.
 Advantage was taken of the availability of huge numbers of obsolete Martini service rifles, and gunmakers such as WW.
 Greener and C.G.
 Bonehill converted thousands of them for small-bore target use; by dint intially of sleeving the full-bore barrels or, later in some cases, using newly manufactured solid .22 rimfire barrels.

 Indeed, post the Great War (WWI 1914-18), right through to after the Second World War (1939-45), such rifles were still being converted for small-bore target use by the likes of the A.J. & A.G.
-Parker companies, their CMT rifles for example; this even whilst various models of obsolescent Lee-Enfield rifles were already being so converted for military training and civilian target use.
+Parker companies, with their CMT rifles for example; this even whilst various models of obsolescent Lee-Enfield rifles were already being similarly converted for military training and civilian target use.

 All this was quite apart from the many newly made small-frame Martini rifles, in a plethora of miniature calibres, that were being manufactured and sold worldwide, often by the same companies, but particularly the Birmingham Small Arms Company, starting with their Martini Cadet rifles - the Model no.4.